-We can always get advice from family, friends, social media outlets, articles, studies, etc. Yet, to achieve our fullest potential, we must learn to rely and trust our own intuition.
+We can always get advice from family, friends, social media outlets, articles, studies, etc. Yet, to achieve our fullest potential, we must learn to rely on and trust our own intuition.

 8. Learn the Art of Communication

-Thich Nhat Hanh, the infamous Vietnamese Buddhist Monk, said the following about communication.
+Thich Nhat Hanh, the famous Vietnamese Buddhist Monk, said the following about communication.
 “Once you can communicate with yourself, you'll be able to communicate outwardly with more clarity.
 The way in is the way out.”

 So, this begs the question, how do YOU communicate with yourself?
 Before thinking about your communication with others, try to answer that question first.

 If you concluded that your self-talk, the dialogue you have with yourself, needs improvement, here are some tips that may help improve communication.